Does Minnesota have state overtime laws that are different from federal law?

 Does Minnesota have a minimum wage that is different from federal law?

-The current minimum wage in Minnesota is $9.65 an hour for "large employers" (any enterprise whose annual gross volume of sales made or business done is not less than $500,000), and $7.87 an hour for "small employers" (annual gross volume of sales made or business done is less than $500,000).
-An employer may pay $4.90 an hour (training wage) to new employees who are younger than age 20 during their first 90 consecutive days of employment.
+The current minimum wage in Minnesota is $9.65 an hour for "large employers" (any enterprise whose annual gross volume of sales made or business done is greater than $500,000), and $7.87 an hour for "small employers" (annual gross volume of sales made or business done is less than $500,000).
+Both of these are higher than the federal minimum wage of $7.25.
+An employer may pay $7.87 an hour (training wage) to new employees who are younger than age 20 during their first 90 consecutive days of employment.
 Permanent or current employees may not be displaced by new employees covered by the training wage.

 Some employees are exempt from Minnesota's minimum wage.
 The following is a partial list: